-The region comprising the valleys of the Mosel River and its tributaries, the Saar and the Ruwer, is regarded as the oldest wine-growing region of Germany.
-The Romans introduced viticulture to the Mosel on a large scale.
-The Mosel is a traditional Riesling region with a high recognition level.
-Its reputation and large international following are largely due to the region's high-quality Riesling wines.
+The region comprising the valleys of the Mosel River and its tributaries, the Saar and the Ruwer, is regarded as the oldest German wine-growing region.
+While the Romans introduced viticulture to the Mosel, the region's stellar reputation and large international following is largely due to its high-quality Riesling wines.
 No less renowned are the steep vineyard sites themselves.
-With an angle of inclination of 65°, the Bremmer Calmont is the steepest vineyard of Europe.
-Nowhere else in the world are there more steep slopes than in Germany's fifth largest wine-growing region.
+With an angle of inclination of 65°, the Bremmer Calmont is the steepest vineyard world-wide.
+Nowhere else are more steep slopes than in Germany's fifth largest wine-growing region.

 The region extends along the German portion of the Mosel River for some 243 km/150 mi, from Perl to Koblenz.
 The vineyards along its tributaries, the Saar and Ruwer, also belong to the region.
 It is divided into six districts.
 The Burg Cochem district on the Lower Mosel, from Koblenz to Zell, is often referred to today as the Terrassenmosel - the slopes are so steep that they have been terraced to enable vines to be cultivated.
 Bernkastel lends its name to the district between Briedel and Trier.
 Also known as the Middle Mosel, it is the heart of the region, with world-renowned wine villages and sites, such as Bernkasteler Doctor, Ürziger Würzgarten or Trittenheimer Apotheke.
-South of Trier, between Igel and Palzem, is the Obermosel district or Upper Mosel.
+South of Trier, between Igel and Palzem, sits the Obermosel district or Upper Mosel.
 The final stretch of vineyards along the German Mosel is known as the Moseltor (literally, "gateway to the Mosel") and ends in Perl.
 The two other districts, Saar and Ruwer, are named after their respective rivers.

-Thanks to its sheltered valley location, the region enjoys one of the warmest climates in Germany.
+Thanks to its sheltered valley, the region enjoys one of the warmest climates in Germany.
 The steep slate slopes soaring up from the rivers retain the sun's warmth during the day and gently release it at night.
 Fluctuations in temperature are minimal.
 Moderately cold winters and pleasantly warm summers with sufficient rainfall are the norm.
 The average annual temperature is ca. 10°C/50°F. The moderate climate along the 50th degree of latitude blesses the Mosel with an extremely long growing season, from April through October.
 In some years, grapes can continue ripening well into November.

 Riesling, in particular, thrives in the slaty soil of the Middle and Lower Mosel, where vines must penetrate deeply to absorb minerals and other elements lying beneath the barren soil.
 The region also offers other varietal wines.
-Rivaner is the second most important grape.
-In the Upper Mosel, the ancient variety Elbling is at home, where it may have already been cultivated 2,000 years ago.
-It brings forth fresh, fruity, and uncomplicated dry white wines, as well as sparkling wines.
+Müller-Thurgau is the second most important grape.
+The ancient variety Elbling is at home in the Upper Mosel where it may have been cultivated up to 2,000 years ago.
+It produces fresh, fruity, and uncomplicated dry white still and sparkling wines.
 Plantings of Grauburgunder, Weissburgunder, Auxerrois, and Chardonnay are increasing.
-They do quite well in the chalky soils of the Upper Mosel and yield excellent wines.
+They thrive in the chalky soils of the Upper Mosel and yield excellent wines.
 Since the late 1980s, red wine grapes - mostly Spätburgunder and Dornfelder - have been cultivated again in all three valleys.